 Eurasian watermilfoil(Myriophyllum spicatum) is a submerged perennial that looks like many native aquatic plants, including native milfoil species.
 Eurasian watermilfoil usually has four feathery leaves whorled around the stem.
 Each leaf is finely divided, has greater than nine leaflets, and leaf tips are flat.
 The plant can reach lengths of 20 feet and branches near the surface.
 Tiny pink flowers may occur on an emergent spike during late summer.

+NOTE: If you receive a "sign in" message, click cancel to continue.
 Confirmed observations of Eurasian watermilfoil submitted to the NYS Invasive Species Database.
 For more information, visit iMapInvasives

 This plant grows in a variety of depths, sediment types, and flowing conditions.